About Ilan Goodman

 At WashU, I design courses that ask students to build, explain, revise, and defend their understanding.

-• CSE 5114, Data Manipulation and Management at Scale, is a graduate course I created around large-scale and streaming data tools, including Snowflake, Airflow, Kafka, Spark, and Flink.
+- CSE 5114, Data Manipulation and Management at Scale, is a graduate course I created around warehouses, orchestration, batch processing, streaming systems, estimators, and responsible data use.

-• In Data Structures and Algorithms, I have played a meaningful role reshaping CSE 247/2407 with co-instructors, modernizing the course for the AI era while keeping theoretical computer science, programming abstraction, and student confidence at the center.
+- In Data Structures and Algorithms, I have played a meaningful role reshaping CSE 247/2407 with co-instructors.
+I am especially interested in the parts of the course where mathematical ideas, programming abstractions, and student confidence all depend on one another.

 Teaching Philosophy